 In the election Labour swept to power, and it immediately made clear its intention to pursue policies that would establish New Zealand as a nuclear-free country.
 This was a popular stand, and by the end of the year nearly 40 towns and boroughs had declared themselves nuclear-free.
 Labour announced its decision to ban ships that were either nuclear-powered or armed.
 The United States maintained its position, and stalemate was quickly reached.

-David Lange, in seeking a softening of Labour Party policy on this issue, found that there was little room to move; party activists were unwilling to draw distinctions between nuclear propulsion and nuclear weapons.
-The mood of the nation was also against such political manoeuvring.
-David Lange may well have hinted to George Shultz that the policy could change, but George Shultz had convinced himself that he had an assurance that David Lange would overturn Labour's policy.
+Lange, in seeking a softening of Labour Party policy on this issue, found that there was little room to move; party activists were unwilling to draw distinctions between nuclear propulsion and nuclear weapons.
+The mood of the nation was also turning against such political manoeuvring.
+David Lange hinted to George Shultz that a compromise could be reached, and Shultz believed that he had Lange's assurance that Labour's policy could be changed.
 He later claimed that he felt betrayed by the way things unfolded.

-One of the concerns of the United States over the ships row was that other countries might follow New Zealand's lead.
+One of the concerns of the United States over the ships row was that other countries might follow New Zealand's lead, undermining the Western alliance.
 David Lange had effectively become the 'pin-up boy for nuclear disarmament', and this was demonstrated on 2 March 1985 during the widely televised Oxford Union debate.
 David Lange competed against the right-wing evangelist Jerry Falwell, and his performance in arguing the proposition that 'nuclear weapons are morally indefensible' was masterful.
-The quick-witted David Lange drew thunderous applause with his now famous reply to a young conservative: '... hold your breath just for a moment.
+The quick-witted David Lange drew thunderous applause with his now famous reply to an American student: '... hold your breath just for a moment.
 I can smell the uranium on it as you lean toward me!'
 Briefly, New Zealand had taken the centre stage.

 In 1987 Labour passed the New Zealand Nuclear Free Zone, Disarmament, and Arms Control Act.
 In a largely symbolic act, the United States Congress retaliated with the Broomfield Act, downgrading New Zealand's status from ally to friend.
 David Lange stated that if the security alliance was the price New Zealand must pay to remain nuclear-free, 'it is the price we are prepared to pay'.
 In 1989, 52% of New Zealanders indicated that they would rather break defence ties than admit nuclear-armed ships.
 By 1990 even National had signed up to anti-nuclearism.